mscatloaf/openbirdcamera/README.md

 $ sudo systemctl enable --now birdcam.service

-The motion detection is the file motion-server.py
+The motion detection is the file motion-server.py, you can run it at boot by editing birdcam.service to start motion-server.py instead of mjpeg_server.py. you must also make sure you own /opt/birdcam/images.